cyberlocs/My-Quiz-Game/README.md

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consists of a simple idea to ask users questions.
+If the user gives the correct answer to these questions, one point will be added to their score.
+Then at the end of the program their score will be printed out.
+For example if the user answers 4 out 4 questions correct, it will appear at the end of the quiz.
 <br />